MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 - **Specify a default URL:** Choose your location, then drag-and-drop the prefab, and then add a URL.
 Repeat if you want multiple WebSlates in your scene.

-- **Input & audio built-in:** End user Web navigation, interaction with apps, and viewing videos become available in Mesh.
+- **Input & audio built-in:** End user web navigation, interaction with apps, and viewing videos become available in Mesh.

 - **Secure navigation:** Lock redirect URLs to prevent malicious redirects and unintended hyperlink navigations.